- What is a Walk-in Shower?

 Most homeowners completing a shower remodel will opt or a custom walk-in shower.
 With a custom walk-in shower, professionals will build the space from the ground up, adding in extra plumbing where needed, installing the tile and ensuring the shower pan is properly sloped, among other responsibilities.
 A custom walk-in shower can cost between $6,500 and $15,000, or even more, depending upon how luxurious you want to get.

 Below you can find a list of the biggest benefits you will enjoy after installing a new walk-in shower in your bathroom.

 In addition to cost and benefits, it’s also important to think about possible customizations and the size of the shower you need for your space, prior to choosing to install.

 Prefabricated vs. Custom Installations

 There are two options for walk-in showers: a prefabricated unit or a custom job.
 Many prefabricated units can be installed by someone who is rather handy with plumbing and construction.
 However, to ensure all building codes are met, hiring a contractor is the best idea.
 When creating a custom walk-in shower, a professional is a must.

-The Americans with Disabilities Act (ADA) recommends a minimum of 36 by 36 inches for a walk-in shower, as well as a bench attached to one wall.
+The Americans with Disabilities Act (ADA) recommends a minimum of 36″ x 36″ for a walk-in shower, as well as a bench attached to one wall.
 If you need a walk-in shower that will accommodate a shower chair, the minimum is 30 by 60 inches.
 Grab bars in the shower are also highly recommended.

 Other Points to Consider

-Many opt for a rainshower-style showerhead, as it not only directs water straight down, but it also allows that water to cover more of the body, thus cutting down on the second misconception: that all walk-in showers are drafty.
+Many opt for a rain shower head.
+It not only directs water straight down, but it also allows that water to cover more of the body, thus cutting down on the second misconception: that all walk-in showers are drafty.